 B. ABOUT THE US PEACE REGISTRY

 B.1 How will U.S. peace efforts be recognized?

 Personal and organizational peace and antiwar activities by Americans are recognized in the US Peace Registry.
 The Registry is published on the US Peace Memorial website and will be printed as a formal publication and made available as a reference book in 2015.

 Potential registrants provide behaviorally specific biographical information, with supporting documentation, which is reviewed by Foundation staff.
 Those reviewed and confirmed are recommended to the Board of Directors for approval.
 An electronic edition of the US Peace Registry will eventually be accessible at the memorial.

 B.2 How can I become listed in the US Peace Registry?

-Individuals or organizations wishing to be listed in the Registry are asked to provide specific examples of their antiwar and peace activism with related brief biographical information and with supporting documentation (see individual application and organization application for requirements).
-That information will be reviewed by US Peace Registry editors.
-Those applications that are reviewed and confirmed will then be approved by the Foundation's Board of Directors for inclusion in this publication.
+Individuals or organizations wishing to be listed in the Registry are asked to provide specific examples of their antiwar and peace activism with related brief biographical information and with supporting documentation (see That information will be reviewed by US Peace Registry editors.
+Those applications that are reviewed and confirmed will then be approved by the Foundation's Board of Directors for inclusion in this publication. and for requirements).